systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 The **'Take Notes'** tool aids the system users to take some notes and save them.
 To see the notes already written and capture new notes.

-Click the '**Take Notes'** link to open the Notes window.
+Click the **'Take Notes'** link to open the Notes window.
 From this window locate and then click the **'New'** button to load a new dialog box and type new notes as shown below: